ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 Write the `Obstacle` class in `dinosaur.js`, and remember to include it in the game namespace.

 ## 3. Saw VIII

+**Tasks**

+1. Create a simple `Game` object to keep track of score and game state (in progress vs. over)
+1. Make a function to instantiate and create all the game stuff.
+1. When the player presses up for the first time, start the game.
+1. Move all your event loop logic to the Game object
+1. When the game is over, print a score that shows hows long the game has run.
+1. Allow a player to restart the game by pressing up when the game is over.
+1. Keep track of high scores, and when you beat the high score, draw a special message on the screen
+1. By the end of this, you should have a fully-playable game that lets you start and restart it.
+1. [Optional] Improve collision detcetion logic (instead of point-to-point comparisons, do [bounding boxes](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection))
+1. [Optional] Improve jump animation by using physics

 Alright, we're almost there!
 It's been a while, but by now you should have something pretty decent running, with a moderately-sized event loop.
 To organize our event loop and really solidify our web game application, we're going to create a top-level game object to separate game state and global state and better organize our code.